Debate flares over legal protections as businesses open up

 The proposal passed the Republican-controlled Legislature the day before Gov. Gary Herbert announced the state would allow the reopening of restaurants, gyms and salons starting Friday.
 The governor has not yet signed it.

-Skeptics like Democratic Rep. Brian King called the legislation a “get out of liability free card.”
+Skeptics like Democratic Rep. Brian King called the legislation a “get-out-of-liability-free card.”

 “If a business wants to get open and make some money, that means they have to be responsible for the safety of both their employees and the public,” King said Wednesday.
 “They don’t get it both ways.
 They don’t get to both make money and be insulated from their negligent decision-making.”